About the Project

 This brief highlights opportunities for recruiting, preparing, and retaining more educators of color in California, including increased support for teacher residencies, fee waivers, teacher grants, and early childhood education funding.

-A Funding Guide to More Diverse Schools in California
+A Funding Guide for More Diverse California Schools 2023-24

 This funding guide is a public resource for educators and districts committed to diversifying the educator workforce and meeting the needs of diverse students.